 His double-layered coat is designed to keep him warm in snow and rain, as he would endure in the mountains while working.
 Contrary to popular belief, the Berner is not a natural swimmer, and many do not enjoy the water.
 The double coat also regulates his temperature in the summer months, which should not be shaved in a bid to cool him down.
 He is a moderate shedder throughout the year but sheds heavily in spring and fall due to the severe temperature changes.

 Berners need 60 minutes of exercise every day to stay healthy and prevent boredom.
-After all, they are a working dog, so it’s in their nature to work using mind and body as they go.
+After all, they are working dogs, so it’s in their nature to work using mind and body as they go.
 Despite this aspect of their character, they are more than happy to spend most of their time indoors with their humans.
 His off-switch in the home is another big appeal of his character.

 But outside activity is a must and can include a long hike, camping, and backpacking.
 Berners also enjoy pulling carts, especially if you throw the kids in the back, and herding competitions.
 The only activity you should avoid is impactive exercise, such as running, as it can be too much for his joints.
 This is especially true during puppyhood because it can damage his developing body.